venkatesh87/source-of-wisdom/Courses.md

 - Advanced React and Redux: 2018 Edition--
 - Machine Learning with Javascript--
 - Docker and Kubernetes: The Complete Guide--
+- The New Modern Javascript Bootcamp (2020)

+Jose Portilla:
+- Python for Financial Analysis and Algorithmic Trading
+- Python for Time Series Data Analysis
+- Complete Tensorflow 2 and Keras Deep Learning Bootcamp

+Brad Traversy:
+- Modern HTML & CSS From The Beginning (Including Sass)

 Other:
 - High Performance Coding with .NET Core and C#